bignaux/Magick2CPC/README.md

 if --boolean option is used, it add a visualisation of the image as a comment.
 STATUS : OK

+From z88dk wiki :
+> The sprite functions are based on a special data structure permitting dynamic sprite sizes: the first two bytes define the sprite size, while the next ones describe the picture.
+>
+> The bits are right-padded to fill the last byte in a row.

 **cpcrslib sprite**

 https://sourceforge.net/projects/cpcrslib/